AnilLG/blog/_posts/2019-07-23-Customer-churn.md

 ## Data looks like

 <p style = "text-align: justify">
- To better understand data we will load it into pandas shows shows how it looks using basic commands of pandas.
+ To better understand data we will load it into pandas and shows how it looks using basic commands of pandas.
  </p>

  <figure>